stardot/beebem-windows/README.txt

 A2.
 Move the mouse cursor to the top left of the screen and press Alt+F to
     open the File menu.

+Q3.
+How do I set up different preferences for different games?

+A3.
+When a disk, tape or state file is run from the command line (or you
+    double click on one of these files) BeebEm will check for a Preferences.cfg and Roms.cfg file in the same folder as the image file.
+    You can create separate folders for the games that required different preferences, copy the Preferences.cfg and Roms.cfg files into these folders and then setup the preferences as required in BeebEm and save them.
+BeebEm will also check for file specific Preference and Roms files when running a disk image and loading a state file using the menus.

 Configuring BeebEm